

 • HDR industry placements and commercialisation skills training costs

-• travel, accommodation and conference costs related to a HDR
+• Travel, accommodation and conference costs related to a HDR

 • HDR course development.